-This is the fifth ensemble course for all of our worship ministry certificate and degree programs.
+WSH 350- Weekend Experience 3(a) (0.5 credit hours) This is the fifth ensemble course for all of our worship ministry certificate and degree programs.
 The official meeting time for this course is Thursday nights from 6:00 pm until 8:00 pm at our main campus.
 This official Thursday night meeting time is to accommodate students who serve in worship ministry at their local churches on Sunday mornings.

-This is the sixth ensemble course for all of our worship ministry certificate and degree programs.
+WSH 360- Weekend Experience 3(b) (0.5 credit hours) This is the sixth ensemble course for all of our worship ministry certificate and degree programs.
 The official meeting time for this course in Fayetteville is Thursday nights from 5:30 pm until 7:30 pm at our main campus.
 At other sites, the official meeting time will vary by site.